-Investigation Owner - PJM or a Transmission Owner that takes responsibility for leadership of the execution of an ACA, RCA investigation, or NERC Event Analysis Report.
-The Investigation Owner is responsible for establishing the investigation team, timely completion of the investigation and acceptance of the corrective actions.
+Analysis Owner - PJM or a Transmission Owner that takes responsibility for leadership of the execution of an ACA, RCA analysis, or NERC Event Analysis Report.
+The Analysis Owner is responsible for establishing the analysis team, timely completion of theanalysis and acceptance of the corrective actions.

-Investigation Team Leader - Individual designated by PJM or a Transmission Owner to provide leadership and guidance to a team of personnel executing a RCA, ACA investigation, or NERC Event Analysis Report.
+Analysis Team Leader - Individual designated by PJM or a Transmission Owner to provide leadership and guidance to a team of personnel executing a RCA, ACA analysis, or NERC Event Analysis Report.

-PJM System Operations Subcommittee (Transmission) - A subcommittee of the PJM Operating Committee that provides oversight of the Event Investigation Process.
+PJM System Operations Subcommittee (Transmission) - A subcommittee of the PJM Operating Committee that provides oversight of the Event Analysis Process.